zer0-os/zApp-DAOs/README.md

-# zFi dApp
+# zDaos dApp

-This is the zFi dApp, ported from zNS-dapp's "DAOs zApp" app.
+This is the zDaos dApp, ported from zNS-dapp's "DAOs zApp" app.

 ## Running Locally